 9.3 Time

-With the use of the Bitlocker PowerShell script, Bitlocker will be enabled during the device ESP phase.
-If you changed the assignment of the WUfB to be assigned to devices the device will reboot after it finished the device ESP phase.
+The Bitlocker PowerShell script will enable Bitlocker during the device ESP phase.
+If you change the WUfB assignment to be assigned to devices, the device will reboot after it finishes the device ESP phase.

 That’s where the Online Company Portal and Conditional Access kick in!
-Because the device needs to fetch the Company Portal from the Microsoft Store but to do so it NEEDS to be compliant first!
+The device needs to fetch the Company Portal from the Microsoft Store but to do so; it NEEDS to be compliant first!

-When the user arrives at the account phase, it will try to fetch the Company Portal but because it’s not compliant yet it doesn’t succeed at its FIRST attempt!
-After it fails the first time, it will try again and again, and within a couple of minutes, the device is marked as compliant and will fetch the online Company Portal and will finish the account ESP phase.
+When the user arrives at the account phase, it will try to fetch the Company Portal, but because it’s not compliant yet, it doesn’t succeed on its FIRST attempt!
+After it fails the first time, it will try again and again, and within a couple of minutes, the device is marked as compliant, will fetch the online Company Portal, and will finish the account ESP phase.

 After the user logs in for the first time, OneDrive KFM and Teams will all just work!